thisisraghavkumar/thisisraghavkumar.github.io/Readme.md

     </div>
     <div>
         <p>
-            I'm a first year MS student at <b>The Pennsylvania State University, University Park</b> in College of Engineering studying Computer Science & Engineering.
-Before resuming my academic journey I had worked at Microsoft, Hyderabad as a Software Engineer for 4 years.
+            I'm a Computer Engineer with <b>4 years of work experience at Microsoft</b> and currently pursuing an MS at <b>The Pennsylvania State University, University Park</b> specializing in Computer Security and Machine Learning.
         </p>
         <p>
-            I love to read, especially about History and Economics, to learn about how we got here.
+            Also, I love to read, especially about History and Economics, to learn about how we got here.
         </p>
         <p>
             You can find my <a href="files/Raghav_Kumar_Resume.pdf">resume here</a>, some of the interesting things that I'm working on below, and a few recommendations at the end.